Annuity.org partners with outside experts to ensure we are providing accurate financial content.

 Things to Consider About Becoming a Financial Advisor

 Before embarking on a career as a financial advisor, a person should think about his or her comfort level with various tasks.
 Someone put off by selling would be ill-advised to become an insurance salesperson, investment advisor representative or registered securities representative.
-These positions require an advisor to build a book of business from scratch, typically by cold-calling complete strangers.
+These positions typically require an advisor to build a book of business from scratch, often by cold-calling complete strangers.

 Someone with a high aptitude for mathematics, economics or financial accounting might be well suited to enter the financial advisory profession working as a CPA, financial planner, money manager or wealth manager.
 College graduates with degrees in liberal arts such as political science might consider entering the profession as an attorney.